open-mmlab/mmengine/docs/en/common_usage/mode_analysis.md

   </details>

-- Total number of calculation
+- Show FLOPs as a string

   ```python
   print("Model Flops:{}".format(analysis_results['flops_str']))
   # Model Flops:4.145G
   ```

-- Total number of Parameters
+- Show Parameters as a string

   ```python
   print("Model Parameters:{}".format(analysis_results['params_str']))
   # Model Parameters:25.557M
   ```

-For the definition of FLOPs and Parameters of model and more usage, please refer [Model Complexity Analysis](../advanced_tutorials/model_analysis.md)
+For the definition of FLOPs and Parameters of model and more usage, please refer to [Model Complexity Analysis](../advanced_tutorials/model_analysis.md)